top of page

 Q: Before we dive deep into your compositions, can you tell us about your background and how you began to use painting as a tool to build confidence and embrace your culture?

-Q: The strength of your work lies in its connection to the past—how do you balance honoring that history with envisioning a future for your culture?
+Q: The strength of your work lies in its connection to the past, how do you balance honoring that history with envisioning a future for your culture?

-A: The fabric of Mexican culture is woven with the traditions, clothing, music, and food of the many Indigenous groups that lived in the Americas long before Cortés and his boats ever arrived.
-This, to me, is the most beautiful part of our culture—it tells a powerful story of survival.
+A: The fabric of Mexican culture is woven with the traditions, clothing, music, and food of the many Indigenous groups that lived in the Americas long before Cortés and his boats arrived.
+This, to me, is the most beautiful part of our culture, because it tells a powerful story of survival.
 Mexican artists during the Revolution understood this.
 They rejected Eurocentric styles and embraced pre-Columbian art, reconnecting with something deeply rooted and meaningful, as it was also a way to tell the stories of our ancestors.

 Q: In our previous conversation, you shared that you want to use your art to show Latino people that they don’t have to accept the narrative of being a victim.
 Can you elaborate on what that means to you, and how that message manifests in your work?